Organization and Culture: Looking into 2020 Trends

 We’ve written previously about the arrival of “purpose” as a critical component in transformation; bringing a sense of meaning and direction by answering why an organization has its place in the world.
 We have helped many clients arrive at their north star and to think beyond words about what needs to happen daily for them to infuse true purpose into their organizations and thereby align behaviors and accelerate decision making across the business.

 But having a purpose alone is not enough to help people through the dizzying world of change we are in.
 What our 2019 research revealed is needed, and what we are now seeing more of in successful transformations, is codifying purpose through a clear, measurable and time-bound ambition.
-For some organizations, this is as narrow as painting a comprehensive picture of what a digital transformation will look like in their own firm and for its customers.
+For some organizations, this is as narrow as painting a comprehensive picture of what a digital transformation will look like in their own firm and for their customers.
 For others, it means creating a more tangible set of future outcomes that cater to the complete stakeholder ecosystem, both in and outside of the organization.

 2. Incorporating the Next Generation of Workforce Planning into Your Talent Strategy

 We see organizations realising more starkly than ever before that they were designed for a different era.
-New operating models are no longer a consideration – they are becoming a necessity with significant implications for organizational redesign.
+New operating models are no longer a consideration – they are becoming a necessity with significant implications for an organizational redesign.
 Tinkering at the edges of this problem is no longer viable.

 Workforce planning is a key strategic imperative, but it has moved firmly beyond predicting talent needs to a synthesis of three formerly separate disciplines: functional and enterprise visioning, business architecture, and powerful people analytics.
 All three of these disciplines impact how you organize talent to deliver on your business ambition.
-Prior approaches were frequently focused on cost cutting and demotivating, decoupled from growth strategy, and executed with the thinnest veneer of quantitative insights to support them.
-We’re toe-to-toe with this issue with several clients right now and we’ve found that the next generation of workforce planning is different from past approaches, because it’s:
+Prior approaches were frequently focused on cost-cutting and demotivating, decoupled from growth strategy, and executed with the thinnest veneer of quantitative insights to support them.
+We’re toe-to-toe with this issue with several clients right now and we’ve found that the next generation of workforce planning is different from past approaches because it’s:

 - Linked to vision and ambition